tomdwan123/electronic-store/README.md

 This application has 2 users with 2 below roles are:
 - `userId = 1` has role `ADMIN`
 - `userId = 2` has role `CUSTOMER`

+## Postman
+Click to collections to get all APIs of this Electronic Store service

 ## Deployment